arduino-bitcoin/arduino-bitcoin/README.md

 We will appreciate your help in making this library better, issues and pull requests are very welcome!

+If you want to use this lib in your projects, contribute, or just chat, join our [Slack](https://join.slack.com/t/arduino-bitcoin/shared_invite/enQtNDMzNzcyNTExNzUxLWM3OTQ5MWExYWM3MGU4ZGJkN2E3ZDE5MTljNWIyNTBkMDI0YmZmNmFmY2M4MDIxMjExZjUzNmY3NWFlMWFlNzc) or [Telegram](https://t.me/joinchat/GMeZqAr-ECOsXOKIzTX4EQ) group.

 ## Documentation

 Currently we are working on documentation.
 [Installation instructions](docs/#installation) and [quickstart guide](docs/#quickstart) are available in the [docs folder](docs/).
 Library reference is on the way.